-Course waivers Candidates for the school psychology degree or credential may request permission to demonstrate certain competencies by examination rather than by coursework.
-To be granted this request, however, the candidate must produce evidence of significant experience, inservice activity, or related study in areas being challenged.
+Course waivers Candidates for the Ed.S. degree or credential in school psychology may request permission to demonstrate certain competencies by examination rather than by coursework.
+To be granted this request, however, the candidate must produce documented evidence of significant experience, inservice activity, or related study in areas being challenged.

 A maximum of 6 units of credit for fieldwork in school psychology (EDCE 675) may be waived for those who are employed in a situation providing the necessary experiences at the appropriate levels.
-One unit of such credit may be waived for each 40 hours of verified and approved inservice activity after completion of prerequisites specified for fieldwork.
+Waivers are not usually given for inservice activity which occurs prior to the completion of prerequisites specified for fieldwork.

-It should be noted that regardless of whether specific course waivers are granted by examination or inservice credit, all candidates for the Specialist in Education degree must accumulate a minimum of 45 units in approved courses.
-If waivers are granted to those seeking a school psychologist credential only, without the ED.S. degree, the recommendation for the credential will be based on demonstrated competencies rather than on the completion of a specific number of units or courses.
+It should be noted that regardless of whether specific course waivers are granted by examination or inservice credit, all candidates for the Ed.S. degree must accumulate a minimum of 45 quarter units in approved courses.
+If waivers are granted to those seeking a school psychologist credential only, without the Ed.S. degree, the recommendation for the credential will be based on demonstrated competencies rather than on the completion of a specific number of units or courses.

-Time requirements Full-time students ordinarily complete the program in a minimum of four quarters.
-However, since most of the coursework is offered late afternoons and evenings, part-time students are accepted with the understanding that fieldwork assignments will require full-time participation for at least one quarter (excluding the summer session).
-Practicums toward the end of the program sequence will also require occasional activities in regular school hours during a summer or in one other quarter prior to entering fieldwork.
+Time requirements Full-time students ordinarily complete the degree or credential program in four quarters.
+However, since most of the coursework is offered in late afternoons or evenings, part-time students are accepted with the understanding that fieldwork assignments will require full-time participation for at least one quarter toward the end of the program.
+Practicums may also require occasional activities during regular school hours prior to entering fieldwork experience.